- Borrow & Request

 1. To begin taking notes in Zotero, choose the item within your library that you want to add a note to by clicking on it in the center pane.
 Next, go to the right-hand pane and click the "notes" tab, then click "add."

-2. Simply begin typing in the text editor that opens up.
+2. Type in the text editor that opens up.
 Your note will be automatically saved as an attachment beneath the item (article, book, etc...) as you are typing.
-Note: you can edit the note in a separate window.
+Note: you can edit the note in a separate window by clicking on the 3 dots in the upper right corner.
 Doing so provides you with more screen flexibility while taking notes.

 121 The Valley Library